-Want to learn more about Laquisha read the description box on the Youtube video.
-Hope you enjoy.
+Do you want to learn more about Laquisha?
+Read the description box on the Youtube video.
+I hope you enjoy it!

-I know I am late on the “back to school” themed posts but these are things that will help you understand what is happening to your body and everyone else around you.
-Cause unfortunately, having a severe food allergy in your teens, will be the most trying time in your life.
-Hope you learned a thing or two.
+I know I am late on the “back to school” themed posts, but these are things that will help you understand what is happening to your body and everyone else around you.
+Cause, unfortunately, having a severe food allergy in your teens, will be the most trying time in your life.
+I hope you learned a thing or two.
 Stick around and read somethings that didn’t make it in the video.

 *If you remove yourself from eating out this can apply to you.*

 Some people don’t understand that eating out is about the social experience as much as the food, and if you eliminate the food, that doesn’t mean you don’t need to go to an eating out event for the social experience.
 We all need to socialize, right?

 But that being said, you are probably going to encounter these types of people when they first meet you in eating out settings.

 - The person who overcompensates, they will go the end of the earth trying to find something you can eat to calm their anxiety and then get overwhelmed.
 This might take hours.

 I prefer the one that doesn’t care.
 But because a lot of people will respond to your food allergy in various ways.
 To protect my mental health, I limit eating out to just with friends.
 Or I’ll go to a social gathering with friends, so it isn’t too awkward.
 If you need more tips to live a less awkward life, check out Nickely Challenged Etiquette: Eating out or my Food Allergy Etiquette Tips.

 Being socially crippled doesn’t mean you cannot socialize.
 But being aware of how your food allergy makes others feel, will help you navigate the social scene a bit better.